HOME > Sustainability > Respect the Environment > Water Resource Management

 Water Risk Assessment

-We regularly conduct risk assessments throughout the value chain using the Aqueduct, a water risk assessment tool developed by the World Resources Institute.
-In the fiscal year ending August 31, 2021, we assessed our core stores and offices, as well as garment factories and fabric mills, and identified facilities located in high-risk areas.
-For stores and offices in high risk areas, we conducted a follow-up survey on past damages caused by floods etc. and existing countermeasures and confirmed that such risks have been reduced as a part of a company-wide risk management.
-Since the impact on the supply chain is significant, we conducted a survey on the actual water conditions and fluctuations in water prices for the factories that were risk-assessed by Aqueduct, and identified factories that have water risks.
+Furthermore, we conducted a survey on the actual water conditions and fluctuations in water prices for the factories that were risk-assessed and identified factories that have water risks.
 In 2022, based on the survey results, we began working with NGOs, government, and other local stakeholders to donate water treatment systems to schools near our factories in Vietnam that are at risk of salt damage.
-As of the fiscal year ending August 31,2023, we have donated water treatment systems to 14 schools.
+We carried out similar activities in areas where we have stores in Vietnam, and have donated water treatment systems to a total of 21 schools (as at end of August,2024).
 Through these efforts, Fast Retailing is supporting communities at risk of salt damage and bringing water to those who need it as effectively as possible.
 We are also working to understand the production areas of raw materials and water risks in the region.

 Related Links